khaledosman/timeular-cli/README.md

                                  before starting a new one
-  timeular stop                  Stops tracking current activity timeular status                Shows the current activity tracking status
+  timeular stop                  Stops tracking current activity timeular status                Shows the current activity tracking status timeular list                  Lists all activities that are available for tracking

 Options:
   -h, --help     output usage information                                                  [boolean]